The Rose Bay to Watsons Bay walk is one of the most scenic coastal walking tracks in Sydney Harbour National Park.

-The walk brings you past secluded beaches, beautiful parks and picturesque bays, while enjoying panoramic views of the city and the harbour.
-Some of the highlights of this trail are Milk Beach, Parsley Bay and Nielsen Park.
+The walk takes in secluded beaches, beautiful parks and picturesque bays, with amazing panoramic views of the city and the harbour to enjoy along the way.

 Part of this walking trail is the Hermitage Foreshore Track which runs between Bayview Hill Rd (just north of Rose Bay) to Nielsen Park in Vaucluse.